 int*q= new int;

 Here, this syntax will allocate memory space of 200 integers from the heap.
-As we are already aware of Memory Structure in C programming language where there is Code Segment, Data Segment, Heap and Stack.
+As we are already aware of Memory Structure in C programming language where there is a Code Segment, Data Segment, Heap, and Stack.

 The stack is used for storing local variables, Data section is used for global types of variables and the function of Heap in C++ is identical as in C for allocating Dynamic Memory.